SalFromImpracticalJokers/tools/README.md

 _____
 CASPER_2.0 -->

-This is the second release of my CASPER encryption algorithm and is vastly superior to the first verion.
+This is the second release of my CASPER encryption algorithm and is vastly superior to the first version.

 _____
 CASPER_1.0_interact.py -->